Seattle City Light: Lawsuits and labor disputes

-During the late 1960's, City Light instituted affirmative action programs designed to integrate men of color, mostly Black men, into the electrical trades field.
+During the late 1960s, City Light instituted affirmative action programs designed to integrate men of color, mostly Black men, into the electrical trades field.
 These programs failed and resulted in a series of racial discrimination lawsuits against the utility.

 In 1972 Gordon Vickery, the former chief of the Seattle Fire Department, was appointed as the superintendent of City Light by Seattle mayor Wes Uhlman.
 At the time, Vickery had been exploring the possibility of running for mayor, and his appointment was a calculated political move by Uhlman in an attempt to forge an alliance with him and prevent a future electoral challenge.
 In his role as superintendent, Vickery was tasked with reducing City Light's budget through wage cuts and work speed-ups, which proved deeply unpopular with employees.
-In addition, Vickery hoped craft a successful affirmative action program for women to use as experience that would position himself as a progressive in future electoral ventures.
+In addition, Vickery helped craft a successful affirmative action program for women to use as experience that would position himself as a progressive in future electoral ventures.

 In 1973, policy changes instituted by Vickery, seen by many as draconian, prompted electricians and office workers to stage a work stoppage for 11 days in April 1974 in protest.
 In 1975, a 98 day strike by electricians represented by the IBEW local 77 became the longest public employee strike in the history of the state.
 During the strike, supervisors and managers stepped in and were able to keep the system functional, although routine maintenance and new connections stopped.
-As City Light was unable to be shut down and local 77 failed to gain support of the broader union, and the electricians were forced to settle for a contract with worse working conditions.
+As City Light was unable to be shut down and local 77 failed to gain support of the broader union, the electricians were forced to settle for a contract with worse working conditions.